Examples of Pen Portraits and their use in Strategy Creation

-In our article “What is a Pen Portrait?” we discussed the importance of ensuring that the facilitator has information about the people involved in the strategy development process so that he/she has some understanding of their background, their beliefs and how they are likely to react to the process.
+In our article “What is a Pen Portrait?” we discussed the importance of ensuring that the facilitator has information about the people involved in the strategy development process.
+This means that they have some understanding of their background, beliefs and how they are likely to react to the process.

 Here are some examples of real pen portraits (the names have been changed for obvious reasons) and how we used them during strategic interviews:

 “Joe Bloggs is 42 years old and has been with the company since he left University.
 He is head of his department but got there trough time in the job rather than talent.
 He has no formal (or informal) management training.

 While he is very intelligent, he can be quite immature and seems to lack confidence in interacting with people.
 As a result, he can be difficult to deal with and he tends to talk about people behind their back, which causes resentment and mistrust.

 He has a tendency to look down on those who are not as academically qualified as him.
 In addition, he has a very close relationship with two people in the business and consequently, they each have influence over the other.
 Consequently, he is likely to play the role of expert as in relation to internal procedures.

 He may also be an opinion former, at least as far as his immediate subordinates are concerned.